Online Trading Starts Here

 According to our idea, the TU Overall Score indicator should answer the biggest question of all: “Can I trust this broker with my money?”.
 The scores range within 0.01 – 9.99 (the higher the indicator the more trust the broker has).
 More details

-Barclays is a moderate-risk broker with the TU Overall Score of 5.23 out of 10.
-Having reviewed trading opportunities offered by the company and reviews posted by Barclays clients on our website, Traders Union expert Anton Kharitonov recommends users to thoroughly analyze pros and cons before opening an account with this broker as not all clients are satisfied with the company, according to reviews.
-Barclays ranks 47 among 79 companies featured in the TU Ranking, which is based on the evaluation of 100+ criteria and a test on how to open an account.
+Barclays is a broker with higher-than-average risk and the TU Overall Score of 4.21 out of 10.
+Having reviewed trading opportunities offered by the company and reviews posted by Barclays clients on our website, Traders Union expert Anton Kharitonov recommends users to consider a more reliable broker with better conditions, as, according to reviews, many clients of this broker are not satisfied with the company’s work.

 The Barclays broker works only with UK investors who invest in local securities and use exclusively their funds for this.